How To Build a Peer-to-Peer Lending Business Platform

 - The trademark name does not have to be the same as the domain name;

-- Registration rules can vary greatly from state to state;
+- Registration rules can vary significantly from state to state;

-- It is desirable that by the name of the company people can understand the field of activity and the form of registration (this is mandatory).
+- It is desirable that by the company's name, people can understand the field of activity and the form of registration (this is mandatory).
 For example, "P2P Lending, Inc" if it's a corporation, or "P2P Lending, LLC" if it's a limited liability company.

 Step 3: Register the Platform Domain